ChrisHomsey/smoothieverse/README.md

 # smoothieverse

-An app for sharing the tastiest smoothes
+An app for sharing the tastiest smoothies